Principal Investigator

 Morgan Lott

-Morgan graduated from the University of Illinois at Urbana-Champaign with a B.S. in Psychology and a minor in Anthropology.
-She previously worked at the Learning and Language Lab at UIUC under the mentorship of Dr. Jon Willits.
-Here she studied the role of visual experience in the acquisition of semantic knowledge in infants.
-Her current research interests include the multifaceted factors contributing to neurodevelopmental disorders and the effects of sleep on cognitive functioning.
-In the future, Morgan plans to pursue a Ph.D. in clinical psychology, with hopes of specializing in neuropsychology.
-During her free time, Morgan enjoys reading, building miniatures, and spending time with her new kitten.
+Morgan (she/her) graduated from the University of Illinois at Urbana-Champaign with a B.S. in Psychology and a minor in Anthropology.
+She previously worked at the Learning and Language Lab at UIUC under the mentorship of Dr. Jon Willits, studying the role of visual experience in the acquisition of semantic knowledge in infants.
+Her current research interests include the emergence of psychopathology during adolescence and the impact of social media usage.
+She is especially interested in studying puberty as both a social and biological phenomenon.
+During her free time, Morgan enjoys reading, building miniatures, and spending time with her two cats named Baby Puppy and Brother Fanny.

 Research Assistants